pwasystem/htmljig/README.md

 >
 > **Images**: send some image links.

-- Click to create your website and wait.
+10. Click to create your website and wait.

-- View your creation.
+11. Click on the link and see your creation.

-- Suggest changes to your site through the description field or publish your site:
+12. Suggest changes to your site through the description field or publish your site:
 >     **firebase deploy --only hosting**.